seabbs/getTBinR/README.md

 [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/getTBinR)](https://cran.r-project.org/package=getTBinR) [![Travis-CI Build Status](https://travis-ci.org/seabbs/getTBinR.svg?branch=master)](https://travis-ci.org/seabbs/getTBinR) [![Coverage Status](https://img.shields.io/codecov/c/github/seabbs/getTBinR/master.svg)](https://codecov.io/github/seabbs/getTBinR?branch=master)

 Quickly and easily import analysis ready TB burden data from the World Health Orgnaisation (WHO) into R. The aim of the package is to speed up access to high quality TB burden data, using a simple R interface.
-Commonly required aggregated datasets are provided to allow more time for conducting analysis.
+Commonly required, aggregated, datasets are provided so that more time can be spent conducting analysis.
 This package is inspired by a blog [post](https://incidental-ideas.org/2017/03/03/who-tuberculosis-data-ggplot2/), which looked at WHO TB incidence rates.
-See for [here](http://www.who.int/about/copyright/en/) for the WHO data permissions.
+See [here](http://www.who.int/about/copyright/en/) for the WHO data permissions.

 Using the package
 -----------------